Severe Lightening Storm

 If a flood is likely in your area

-• Listen to the radio for information.
+• Listen to the radio and social media for information.

 • Be aware that flash flooding can occur.
 If there is any possibility of a flash flood, move immediately to higher ground.